top of page

 • 2021 David Johnston MP

-In both cases the government refused to grant the bill a second reading
+The government refused to grant these bills a second reading.

 bottom of page